notrewd/Unity-Essentials/docs/Components/GameSounds.md

 }
 ```

+{% endcode %}

+{% hint style="warning" %}
-_Notice that we are setting the group **BEFORE** setting any of the other settings.
-Changing the settings and then setting a group will make the group overwrite all of the settings set before._
+Notice that we are setting the group **BEFORE** setting any of the other settings.
+Changing the settings and then setting a group will make the group overwrite all of the settings set before.
+{% endhint %}

 ## Advanced Use Cases

 For more extreme use cases, you can control a GameSound directly by getting its audio source. **The GameSound needs to be already playing to get the audio source since the audio source is created only when the GameSound starts playing.**

+{% code title="MySoundCreator.js" lineNumbers="true" %}

 ```cs
 using Essentials.Core.GameSounds;